BMEII-AI/RadImageNet/README.md

 # RadImageNet
 Welcome to the official repository for RadImageNet.

 The RadImageNet database is an open-access medical imaging database.
 This study was designed to improve transfer learning performance on downstream medical imaging applications.
 The experiments were designed in four phases.
-The RadImageNet dataset are available by request at https://www.radimagenet.com/, and the dataset split csv can be found here https://drive.google.com/drive/folders/1FUir_Y_kbQZWih1TMVf9Sz8Pdk9NF2Ym?usp=sharing.
+The RadImageNet dataset are available by request at https://www.radimagenet.com/, and the dataset split csv can be found here https://drive.google.com/drive/folders/1FUir_Y_kbQZWih1TMVf9Sz8Pdk9NF2Ym?usp=sharing or https://drive.google.com/file/d/1UgYviv2K6QPM1SCexqqab5-yTgwoAFEc/view?usp=sharing.
 The RadImageNet pretrained models are availble at https://drive.google.com/drive/folders/1Es7cK1hv7zNHJoUW0tI0e6nLFVYTqPqK?usp=sharing.
 We will release pretrained Swin Transformer weights later.

 Note: if you don't receive a response to your inquiry (check your junk/spam folder first) you can directly email twdeyer@radimagenet.com or twdeyer@gmail.com.